conveyal/analysis-ui/docs/glossary.md

 ### trip

-A single vehicle trip, representing a a vehicle visiting the stops on a particular trip pattern at a particular time.
+A single vehicle trip, representing a vehicle visiting the stops on a particular trip pattern at a particular time.

 ### hop